mikenewbuild/mikefallows/posts/using-tags-to-render-related-content-in-shopify-themes.md

 ## Use cases

-As well as the ability to associate a group of products with an article, other use cases I've found have included storing rich content in a single blog post or page, and then associating that with several products.
-This could be videos, animation, or a gallery of images that can then be displayed on multiple product pages, without the need to duplicate the content or update it on each individual product.
+Along with the ability to associate a group of products with an article, other use cases I've found have included storing rich content in a single blog post or page, and then associating that with several products.
+This could be videos, animation, or a gallery of images that can then be displayed on multiple product pages, without the need to duplicate the content or update it on each product.

 The value doesn't need to be a handle either, it can be used to store meaningful strings like a colour, or a date that can be used in the layout.
 You could then use those to define the colour of elements on the page, or a countdown timer.

-While OS2 only natively supports Metafield management on products, but not articles it's still a handy trick for managing dynamic content in a layout without having to reach for a third-party app.